asyncapi/website/pages/docs/concepts/asyncapi-document/adding-messages.md

           type: string
 ```

-This code enables the reuse of a component by defining a `User` schema.
+The above document shows reuse of a component by defining a `User` schema.